Steven M. Cohen

 Who's In Charge: Multi-Jurisdictional Crime Scenes, New York State Police Academy, 2001 and 2002

-Noteworthy CasesIn the Matter of Amanda Wienckowski - Reversing a determination of accidental death to homicide by the Erie County Medical Examiner.
+Noteworthy CasesIn the Matter of Amanda Wienckowski - Reversing a determination of accidental death by the Erie County Medical Examiner.

 USA v.
 Robert Rhodes - Successfully defended Customs and Border Protection Officer Robert Rhodes against charges brought by a Chinese National that he violated her civil rights while stationed at the Rainbow Bridge in July of 2004.
 This case attracted international attention.